george-markou/Terraform-Azure/Network/privateDnsZone/README.md

 This Terraform module helps you create a single or mutliple private DNS zone in Azure, along with all the necessary resources like a virtual network.

 <h2>Usage</h2>
 You can use this module in your Terraform configuration by including it as a module and providing the required input variables.
-Here is an example of how to use the module to create two Private DNS Zones and link them to a virtual network:
+Here is an example of how to use the module to create two Private DNS Zones and attach them to a virtual network:

 ```hcl
 module "private_dns_zone" {